 — Anthony Bourdain

-The train station of Kyoto turned out to be a a large 15-floor building, the second-largest train station in Japan.
+A short journey later, we arrived at the train station of Kyoto which turned out to be a a large 15-floor building, the second-largest train station in Japan.

-We walked some blocks north of the station before finding our ryokan, which is a sort of traditional Japanese inn.
+We walked some blocks north of the station before finding our ryokan, sort of traditional Japanese inn.
 The grumpy old manager was very strict about us having to wear special slippers inside.
-Got a nice room with futons, tatamis and walls of rice paper.
+Got a room with futons, tatamis and walls of rice paper.
 The only thing missing was a ninja outside the sliding doors.

 In the evening we went north to explore the seedy Gion district, walking all the way to river Takano.
 By a back alley we slipped into the Pontocho area and saw Geishas passing by silently in the narrow alleys.
 This is a place where you really feel that you’re not in Kansas anymore.